Belfast born mathematician who played a vital role as World War Two codebreaker remembered with blue plaque

-John Herival: Belfast born mathematician who played a vital role as World War Two codebreaker remembered with blue plaque
+John Herivel: Belfast born mathematician who played a vital role as World War Two codebreaker remembered with blue plaque

 A Belfast born mathematician who played a vital role in breaking the German’s Enigma Code during World War Two has been commemorated with an Ulster History Circle blue plaque at his former school.